diorahman/node-base-app/README.md

 # NOTE

 For more complete framework, maybe you want to use [Krakenjs](http://krakenjs.com/).
 It has more features (security, build process).
+Or you can contribute here to add some missing parts.

 # Nodejs web app